Sydney-Informatics-Hub/RNASeq-DE/README.md

 The scripts in this repository process RNA sequencing data (single, paired and/or multiplexed) for differential expression (raw FASTQ to counts) on the __National Compute Infrastructure, Gadi__.
 The scripts include:

-1. FastQC to obtain quality reports on fastq files
+1. FastQC to obtain quality reports on raw fastq files
-2. MultiQC to summaries quality reports on fastq files
+2. MultiQC to summarize fastQC quality reports on raw fastq files
 3. BBduk trim to trim 3' adapters and poly A tails from raw FASTQ files
 4. FastQC to obtain quality reports on trimmed fastq files
+5. MultiQC to summarize fastQC quality reports on trimmed fastq files
+6. STAR indexing for a given reference genome and corresponding annotation file
-4. STAR for spliced aware alignment of trimmed RNA sequencing reads to a reference genome
+7. STAR for spliced aware alignment of trimmed RNA sequencing reads to a reference genome
-6. SAMtools to merge and index sample BAMs
+8. SAMtools to merge and index sample BAMs
-5. RSeQC for obtaining a summary of alignment metrics from BAM files
+9. RSeQC for obtaining a summary of alignment metrics from BAM files
-6. HTSeq for obtaining raw counts
+10. HTSeq for obtaining raw counts

 # Set up